 It may seem silly to market audio content based on perhaps a single image, but the image is powerful.
 A brand image can be more prominent in a person’s mind than strong audio content alone.
 The image is what allows the average person to identify with the musician, to imagine being in the musician’s shoes and experiencing vicariously the themes or story that is being put across in their content.

-Since the brand image could be the trigger mechanism that sparks the initial interest from some fans before they have listened to a musician’s audio content, it is important for said musician to promote their image whenever possible.
+Since the brand image could be the trigger mechanism that sparks the initial interest of some fans before they have listened to a musician’s audio content, it is important for a said musician to promote their image whenever possible.
 This means engaging with media in any and all formats.
-This could mean taking advantage of any interviews that will be relevant to the genre of music they create, engage with their audience on social media.
+This could mean taking advantage of any interviews that will be relevant to the genre of music they create and engaging with their audience on social media.

 Promoting the brand image of a band or solo artist is important no matter what stage of their career they are in.
-When musicians are in the early stages of their career and trying to build a fan base, having merchandise will really help and supports the importance of branding for musicians.
+When musicians are in the early stages of their careers and trying to build a fan base, having merchandise will really help and supports the importance of branding for musicians.

 A session musician must work to become a celebrity within the music industry itself.
-It is more important for them to establish themselves in the minds of record producers for their next recording project, or an established singer looking to assemble a band for the next tour.
-A professional reputation that will win a musician work in any genre must be more important to them than being recognised by fans in public.
+It is more important for them to establish themselves in the minds of record producers for their next recording project, or established singers looking to assemble a band for the next tour.
+A professional reputation that will win a musician’s work in any genre must be more important to them than being recognised by fans in public.

-The real challenges that face session musicians are finding a way to break into the industry in the first place.
-It is the age old catch-22 of the professional industry; no one will book a musician for a project without experience, as the studio time is expensive and they will be on a budget, but a musician cannot gain experience without getting work.
-For session musicians to be noticed they must either have the right contacts within the industry already to get their foot in the door, or work on projects for free in order to build their initial portfolio.
+The real challenge that faces session musicians is finding a way to break into the industry in the first place.
+It is the age-old catch-22 of the professional industry; no one will book a musician for a project without experience, as the studio time is expensive and they will be on a budget, but a musician cannot gain experience without getting work.
+For session musicians to be noticed they must either have the right contacts within the industry already to get their foot in the door or work on projects for free in order to build their initial portfolio.